KaazDW/KaazDW/README.md

 ### :mag_right: I have knowledges in :
 > * Web language w/ HTML5, CSS3 <br />
 > * Bash and Python scripting <br />
-> * Learning C++ (w/Qt) app developpement
+> * Learning Java Android Studio
-> * Learning VueJS & PHP
+> * Learning PHP (w/ CakePHP)

 ### Current projects:

-> * Creation of a TypingTest webapp in Vanilla Javascript & SCSS
+> * Creation of a TypingTest webapp in Vanilla Javascript & SCSS (completed : https://kaazdw.github.io/type/)
-> * Developpement of a webApp for manage sports tournament in PHP name's "TUNIV" during my Computer Science's School
+> * Developpement of a webApp for manage sports tournament in PHP name's "TUNIV" during my Computer Science's School (first part completed : https://github.com/KaazDW/A2S3-SAE-TUNIV)

 ### :pencil: In addition to computer science, I try to improve my artistic skills
 You can see some of my work just [right here](https://kaazdw.artstation.com/projects) <-- work in progress, profile not up to date